TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 **v0.9.2** - 8/9/2024
 - Made Tyruswoo Altimit Movement compatible with Tyruswoo Map Properties v2.1.0 and up.

+**v0.9.3** - 8/13/2024
+- Fixed a bug where the touch target wasn't clearing at the start of a foreground event.

+**v0.9.4** - 8/27/2024
+- Made compatible with MZ3D, as long as MZ3D is placed BELOW Tyruswoo_AltimitMovement in the plugin list.
+  Credit to Cutievirus for this compatibility fix.
+- Fixed a rare crash that said "Assignment to constant variable."
+- Made plugin visible to plugins that look for "AltimitMovement" in PluginManager's list of scripts.

 > **Remember, only you can build your dreams!**
 >